 FILES that lists all the important files Ispell uses for its spell checking.
 My default dictionary is English, so my personal Ispell dictionary can be found here:

 $HOME/.ispell_english.
 To remove a word from the dictionary, just open that file in your favorite text editor (Emacs, obviously!) and remove the word.
 For it to take effect, you will likely have to close and restart Emacs.

 One last thing to mention is that if you want to run Flyspell on a buffer that isn’t currently using

 M-x flyspell-buffer to check the spelling of the current buffer.
 This can be useful if you want to do a quick check of some source code or something similar.

 And that’s it!
-Of course, there is a lot more you can customize, like shortcuts, using different dictionaries and spell checking programs in place of Ispell, and even setting up spell checking for comments in source code!
+Of course, there is a lot more you can customize, like shortcuts, using different spell checking programs in place of Ispell, and even setting up spell checking for comments in source code!
 See the Flyspell entry in the Emacs wiki for more information.